morphic-labs/morphic-labs/README.md

 ### Purpose👋

-- We are a kind of "Skunworks" made up of Architectural and Engineering teams working on various projects together, collaboaratively.
+- We are a kind of "Skunkworks" made up of Architectural and Engineering teams working on various projects together, collaboaratively.
 - 💻 Most of our code is private, but from time to time we may contribute or add to public projects.